-(C) Exception: The locations of permit spaces at remote unmanned locations do not need to be added to the program until the first time employees go to that location after the effective date of this rule.
+(C) Exception: The location of permit spaces at remote unmanned locations do not need to be added to the program until the first time employees go to that location after the effective date of this rule.

-(d) Provide employees and their representatives access to the written program.
+(d) [Ensure]Provide employees and their representatives [have-]access to the written program.

-(e) Provide entrants or their authorized representatives access to the completed permit before entry so they can confirm that pre-entry preparations have been completed.
+$([\underline{g}]\underline{e})$ [Ensure]Provide entrants or their authorized representatives have access to the completed permit before entry so they can confirm that pre-entry preparations have been completed.

-(f) Review the permit program when there is any reason to believe that employees are not adequately protected, and revise it as necessary.
+([h]f) Review the permit program when there is any reason to believe that employees are not adequately protected, and revise it as necessary.